Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

    pip install pyxccd

-Note: the installation has been cross-platform (Windows, Linux and MacOS).
+Note: the installation has been cross-platform (Windows, Linux and MacOS), python >= 3.9.
 Contact the author (remotesensingsuy@gmail.com) if you have problems for installation

 2. Using pyxccd for pixel-based processing
 ----------------------------------------------------------------------------------------------------------------